ondat/documentation/docs/install/amazon-web-services-eks.md

 ## Overview

-This guide will demonstrate how to install Ondat onto a [Amazon EKS](https://aws.amazon.com/eks/) cluster using either the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/) or [Ondat Helm Chart](https://helm.sh/docs/intro/install/).
+This guide will demonstrate how to install Ondat onto a [Amazon EKS](https://aws.amazon.com/eks/) cluster using either the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/) or [Helm Chart](https://helm.sh/docs/intro/install/).
 The other alternative installation method is to use the [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints), where you can refer to our [getting-started blueprint](https://github.com/ondat/terraform-eksblueprints-ondat-addon/tree/main/blueprints/getting-started) for the Ondat EKS Blueprints addon.

 ## Prerequisites